gophish/python-api-documentation/groups.md

 #### gophish.api.groups.put(group)

 Edits an existing group.
-This endpoint requires you to submit a existing `gophish.models.Group` object with its `id` attribute set correctly.
+This endpoint requires you to submit an existing `gophish.models.Group` object with its `id` attribute set correctly.

 **Returns**